 \subsubsection{Results}

 For the first hyperparameter optimization step (i), we ran 56 Optuna trials, each yielding a fine-tuned model trained for up to 25 epochs.
-In total, 49 fine-tuning trials were pruned by Optuna before completing all epochs.
+In total, 49 trials were pruned by Optuna before completing all epochs.
 For the best trial, the objective function, \ie, the percentage of \ac{ESD} errors in relation to the total number of metal lines, reached its minimum at epoch 22 with a value of \SI{0.659}{\percent}.

-Based on our evaluation of this trial, we determined the probability of data augmentation being applied to be \SI{38.5}{\percent} and the data augmentation intensity to be $0.61$.
+Based on our evaluation, we determined the probability of data augmentation being applied to be \SI{38.5}{\percent} and the data augmentation intensity to be $0.61$.
 For the pixel-based loss function $L_\text{pixel}$ and the AdamW optimizer, we fix the learning rate at $1.111 \cdot 10^{-5}$, the weight decay at $2.059 \cdot 10^{-6}$, and a blending parameter value of $\alpha=0.6$.
 Furthermore, we observed that the learning rate has the greatest impact on segmentation performance, with values above $10^{-3}$ often leading to local minima, resulting in the fine-tuned model producing only completely black segmentation masks.

 In the second step (ii), we conducted a total of 75 Optuna trials over 5 days, with 58 trials being pruned before completion.
 For the best trial, we report $\lambda = 0.375$ as the blending parameter for $L_\text{seg}$.
 Furthermore, we determined the optimal parameter set for the Betti matching loss in our application.
 To this end, we choose \texttt{sublevel} as the \texttt{filtration\_type}, $0.345$ as the \texttt{barcode\_length\_threshold}, and enabled pushing unmatched birth points to 1 and death points to 0 (\texttt{push\_unmatched\_to\_1\_0}).